FEEDING MINDS AND BODIES

 Jeff Davis County in the Far West Texas desert conjures idyllic images of the remote, wild Davis Mountains, “sky island” terrain, and of the deep starry skies studied at the McDonald Observatory.

-Recognizing the lack of social services in the region, the Food Pantry of Jeff Davis County and Friends of the Jeff Davis CountyLibrary have teamed in a new partnership aimed at lifting people up with an innovative “stacked” solution to these devastating problems, meeting their needs where they are.
+Recognizing the lack of social services in the region, Mobile Comunidad is aimed at lifting people up with an innovative “stacked” solution to these devastating problems, meeting their needs where they are.

-Building on the library-food pantry partnership developed in 2019 that created a Kids Pantry, the next phase of this successful endeavor is a van, offering a mobile solution that brings the food pantry, library materials, wifi, and access to other services to isolated residents who need them the most.
+This successful endeavor includes a van, offering a mobile solution that brings the food pantry, bookmobile, wifi, and access to other services to isolated residents who need them the most.